 Use Apple Pencil.
 Precisely draw and create in your favorite pro apps.
 Just drag the window from your Mac to your iPad and start using Apple Pencil.
 Or use Apple Pencil to mark up PDFs, screenshots, and images.
 To learn more, see Continuity Sketch and Continuity Markup on your Mac.

 Note: Pressure and tilt for Apple Pencil only work in apps with advanced stylus support.

 Take advantage of sidebar shortcuts.
-Use the sidebar to quickly reach commonly used buttons and controls.
-Tap the icons to undo actions, use keyboard shortcuts, and display or hide the menu bar, Dock, and keyboard.
+Use the sidebar on your iPad to quickly reach commonly used buttons and controls.
+Tap the buttons to undo actions, use keyboard shortcuts, and display or hide the menu bar, Dock, and keyboard.

 Use Touch Bar controls—with or without a Touch Bar.
 For apps that have Touch Bar support, the controls appear at the bottom of the iPad display, whether or not your Mac has a Touch Bar.

 Set preferences.
 To set Sidecar preferences, open System Preferences, then click Sidecar.
 Or choose Sidecar Preferences from the Screen Mirroring menu in Control Center.
 You can specify which device to connect to, change the location of the sidebar and Touch Bar on your iPad, and enable double-tap with Apple Pencil to quickly access tools.

 Learn more.
 See Use your iPad as a second display for your Mac in the macOS User Guide.